 What started as a fix for a visual inconsistency became a broader transformation of Teknion’s digital material infrastructure - improving collaboration, shortening production cycles, and enhancing trust at every stage.

-Teknion’s material digitization efforts went beyond creating consistent flat images.
+Teknion’s material digitization efforts go beyond creating consistent flat images.
 With the colormass 3D CMS portal, their team now has full access to all digitized materials.
-This means that they can download various PBR exports for various use cases, using the Data Exporter feature.
+This means that they can download various PBR exports for various use cases.

 Whether a designer needs a material for real-time visualization in a product configurator or for a high-resolution ray-traced render, the platform provides complete flexibility.
 Users can choose the resolution, file format, and tailor various technical settings to match the exact needs of their pipeline (see the PBR download area marked in red in the image on the right).